sudara/melatonin_inspector/README.md

 Note: you don't have to call `juce_add_module`, that's handled by CMake automatically.

-If you use projucer, add the module manually.
+If you use Projucer, add the module manually.

 ## 3. Add an include to your Plugin Editor